obsidianmd/obsidian-developer-docs/en/Developing/Vault.md

-From the official documentation on [Working with multiple Vaults](https://help.obsidian.md/How+to/Working+with+multiple+vaults):

-> Each collection of notes in Obsidian is known as a Vault.
+Each collection of notes in Obsidian is known as a Vault.
 A Vault consists of a folder, and any sub-folders within it.

 While your plugin can access the file system like any other Node.js application, the [[obsidian.vault|Vault]] module aims to make it easier to work with files and folders within a Vault.